Kindergarten Immersive Experience

 Instructor: Meghan Tholken (Kindergarten class 1) and Amy Tolson (Kindergarten class 2)

-Cost: $195 per month + $95 application fee
+Cost: $219 per month + $105 application fee

 Location: This class meets at Brainerd Hills Baptist Church.
-It is a two-minute drive from HHL’s main campus
+It is a two-minute drive from HHL’s main campus.

 Books: Order books through Rainbow Resource, Amazon, Christian Book Distributor, etc. Sometimes we recommend that you order from a specific company if the ISBN number does not take you to the correct book or if it is more expensive (as is often the case on Amazon).
 Also, sometimes copying and pasting the ISBN number does not take you to the correct item.
 You might have to type in the name of the book, especially on Rainbow Resource Center, since they have their own way of cataloging items.
 You can always buy used books, unless it is a consumable workbook.

-• BJU Press Math K5 Worktext, Fourth Edition, ISBN: 9781628568820
+BJU Press Math K5 Worktext, Fifth Edition, ISBN: 9781646266241

-• A Reason for Handwriting, Level A, ISBN: 9780936785387 - will be used the 2nd semester
+A Reason for Handwriting, Level A, ISBN: 9780936785387 - will be used the 2nd semester

-• Evan-Moor Basic Phonics Skills for Grades Pre-K and K, Level A, Teacher Reproducible Pages; Teaching Resource Workbook ISBN: 978-1557999665 - will be used the 1st semester
+Evan-Moor Basic Phonics Skills for Grades Pre-K and K, Level A, Teacher Reproducible Pages; Teaching Resource Workbook, ISBN: 978-1557999665 - will be used the 1st semester

-• Basic Phonics Skills, Kindergarten - Grade 1 (Level B) Teacher Resource, ISBN: 978-1557999672 - will be used the 2nd semester
+Basic Phonics Skills, Kindergarten - Grade 1 (Level B) Teacher Resource ISBN: 978-1557999672 - will be used the 2nd semester

-• Bible curriculum will be provided for the student
+Bible curriculum will be provided for the student

-• History will be covered in thematic units provided for the student
+History will be covered in thematic units provided for the student

 Optional: If you have a very eager reader, we recommend purchasing the following resource if you do not already have a reading curriculum you enjoy using.
 These books will be implemented in 1st and 2nd grades.
 This is not a required purchase for Kindergarten and will not be utilized in the classroom, nor will any assignments be given from this book.
 A parent could work through the first few lessons of this book if they have an eager and capable reader.
 The Ordinary Parent’s Guide to Teaching Reading Revised Set by Jessie Wise and Sara Buffington.
-Order the set of two books from Rainbow Resource Center, Product #OPGRVS
+Order the set of two books from Rainbow Resource Center, Product #OPGRVS.

 Description: Drop your child off for a total immersive experience - a Kindergarten adventure!
-Your child will be taught and led by a loving, nurturing teacher who will give your child the wonderful experience of a Kindergarten classroom, all in one day!
+Your child will be taught and led by a loving, nurturing teacher who will give your child the wonderful experience of a Kindergarten classroom, all in one day.
 We will provide the baseline for a 4-day curriculum of core subjects: Math, Handwriting, History, Reading/Phonics, and Literature.
-The class will intentionally spend time outside exploring, discussing, learning, and MOVING!
+From there, families are free to alter the curriculum at any time based on your student’s needs.
+You may choose to go faster or slower…whatever is best for your childThe class will intentionally spend time outside exploring, discussing, learning, and MOVING!
 We think the younger elementary years should be spent in awe and wonder of the world around them, asking questions, learning through observation, and developing a foundation for a life-long love of learning.
 Students will journey through a solid language arts curriculum including reading and writing, math lessons for the week, and God's story through history, literature, and the Bible.
 They will also do fun activities like art, music, class parties, birthday celebrations, and more.
 Students will have multiple breaks, plenty of fresh air, and lunch (brought from home) on campus with their peers.
 Each week your child’s teacher will send home a guided plan for work to be done throughout the week.
 Parents can use our program as a comprehensive curriculum for your child’s grade level, or you can add on additional subjects at home.
 Some additional courses you do at home might include: geography, music, foreign language, typing/computer skills, P.E., etc. You can spread out your week a little more to make it a 5-day program, or you can keep our schedule and use the day off for field trips, appointments, rest, etc. This class has a limited number of students (12).

 Sample Schedule for the Kindergarten Elementary Immersive Program: